JackSzwergold/Writing/memories/Collecting Dud Fireworks to Make M-80s.md

 ***

-*Collecting Dud Fireworks and Scraping the Gunpowder out to Make M-80s (c) Copyright 2016 by Jack Szwergold.
+*Collecting Dud Fireworks and Scraping the Gunpowder out to Make M-80s (c) Copyright 2016 by Jack Szwergold; written June 13, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*